jeroenvreijsen/file-analyzer-javascript/README.md

     Python is a powerful high-level programming language.
     It is widely used in automation, data science, and web development.
     This file has more words and more lines for testing purposes.
-    We are checking if the script can handle different inputs properly.
+    I am checking if the script can handle different inputs properly.

 Output: